A Non-Religious Spiritual Practice and Volunteer Community Supporting Boston’s South Shore

 This Week’s Reading

 Each week, we hear a short chapter from Mindfulness for Beginners – Reclaiming the Present Moment – and Your Life, by Jon Kabat-Zinn.
 If you’d like to read along, you can purchase a copy at Buttonwood Books in Cohasset.
 Tell our friends at Buttonwood that you’re connected with the “Sunday Reflection Book Club” and you’ll receive a 15% discount!
-This week, we’ll hear the short chapter “Doing Mode and Being Mode.”
+This week, we’ll hear the short chapter “Inhabiting Awareness is the Essence of Practice.”

 You don’t need to read along or buy the book to join in!
 And you aren’t missing out if you haven’t started “from the beginning.”
 Read along if you like, and come whenever and as often as makes sense to you.